 Why does my Guitar Hero guitar have the left button (button 13) held down?

 The port is in normal Sony Playstation mode.
-Keep the Guitar connected, and hot the reset button.
+Keep the Guitar connected, and hit the reset button.

 What do I do if my controller works but it isn't included on the Compatibility List?

-Great!
-Use the forums and tell us what it is and the model, so we can add it!
+Great! contact us and tell us what it is and the model, so we can add it!

 If my controller isn't on the Compatibility List, will it work?

 It might, give it a try!
 If it doesn't, we can probably update our firmware so that it does!

 Can you make my control work even if it's listed as not working?